saschwarz/tech-agilitynerd/content/moved-to-pelican.rst

 I exported the posterous posts, imported them through a temporary wordpress.com site using their posterous importer and finally re-exported them in wordpress format.
 After a quick bug fix to the pelican wordpress importer I had reStructured Text files for each post.
 After a few days of editing the embeded source code in the content files and fixing long broken links, I had the blog running and not looking bad at all.

-I wanted a Twitter Boostrap based responsive layout and I found `azizmb's pelican-bootstrap-responsive-them <https://github.com/azizmb/pelican-bootstrap-responsive-theme>`_ which had a very pleasing layout.
+I wanted a Twitter Bootstrap based responsive layout and I found `azizmb's pelican-bootstrap-responsive-them <https://github.com/azizmb/pelican-bootstrap-responsive-theme>`_ which had a very pleasing layout.
 I tweaked it to have category and tag feeds and some other enhancements to get what you see today.
 I will see if Aziz is interested in pulling any of my changes back.

 So far I like using Pelican and I've made the `content of the blog <https://github.com/saschwarz/tech-agilitynerd>`_ and my `edits to the theme <https://github.com/saschwarz/pelican-bootstrap-responsive-theme>`_ available on github in case anyone is interested.